Stay Informed! Sign up to receive project updates by email or text messages

 Approximately 3-5 days before the water meter installation occurs, the contractor will hang a door tag on your doorknob (or fence) to identify the schedule for your installation.
 The installation for your property will typically take less than four hours to complete; however, it may prolong if any issues arise or if additional equipment and/or setup is required.
 Service connections requiring longer runs of pipe will require additional setups if a boring machine is used.
 During this time, you will experience an interruption of your water service.
 We will make every effort to minimize impacts to your residence or business; however, please plan accordingly the day of your installation.

 Expect delays during daytime hours on residential and minor roads.
-Work performed on major roads such as Watt Avenue and American River Drive, will be night work to help minimize traffic impacts.
+Work performed on Watt Avenue will be night work to help minimize traffic impacts.
+Day work will be done for all other areas including, American River Drive.
 There will be traffic control measures implemented during construction including lane closures, reduction in travel speeds and short detours.
 Watch for signs and flaggers.

 SCWA urges special attention for the ingress and egress of construction equipment in your area.
 There may be multiple